-An integrated course of human (organ-system) anatomy and physiology with reference to cellular, genetic and developmental relationships.
-Typically, the first quarter begins with cellular and genetic relationships and moves through the circulatory, respiratory and digestive systems.
-Second quarter picks up with a brief review of first quarter and moves through the excretory, nervous, endocrine and reproductive systems.
+4, 4 An integrated course of human (organ-system) anatomy and physiology with reference to cellular, genetic and developmental relationships.
+Typically, the first quarter begins with a study of cellular and genetic relationships and then includes the circulatory, respiratory and digestive systems.
+Second quarter briefly reviews the first quarter and then focuses on the excretory, nervous, endocrine and reproductive systems.
 Must be taken in sequence.
 One laboratory per week.
 Will not apply to biology major.